 Offered by the Saint Louis University College of Arts and Sciences

 - Bachelor of Arts (B.A.) in women's and gender studies

 Saint Louis University Women's and Gender Studies Degree OverviewOpen to both men and women, Saint Louis University's undergraduate degree program in women's and gender studies teaches you to reflect on questions of ethics and justice as you study women, gender, families and communities.

-Overview: Women's and gender studies is a field that integrates knowledge from a variety of perspectives to study the situations of women in different world cultures and in different ethnic groups within the United States with a focus on today and with attention to the historical contributions of women in building nations and cultures.
+Students delve into feminist theory, methodologies and strategies of interpretation and explore the situations of women in different world cultures and in ethnic groups within the United States.
+You'll examine both modern issues surrounding women's and gender studies and the historical contributions of women in building nations and cultures.

 What You'll Learn in SLU's Women's and Gender Studies Degree ProgramWomen and gender studies courses at SLU analyze women's experiences with regard to their bodies, psychology, history, history, ways of thinking, and styles of communication and leadership.